Causes, treatment & prevention of nosebleeds in seniors

 Proper Treatment

-If you've had a nosebleed or know someone who has, you've probably been told to use a tissue, cotton ball with nasal spray on it, or even jam a tampon up your nose.
-This is what ENTs and doctors refer to as the "old standard of care" of treating a nosebleed.
-The problem is that none of those treatment were designed for nosebleeds and each have their own problems, such as a single tissue not absorbing enough blood, which requires you to switch theme out - opening you up to an unsanitary situation.
+If you've had a nosebleed or know someone who has, you've probably been told to use a tissue, a cotton ball with nasal spray on it, or even to jam a tampon up your nose.
+This is what ENTs and doctors call the "old standard of care" for treating a nosebleed.
+The problem is that none of those treatments were designed for nosebleeds, and each has its own issues, such as a single tissue not absorbing enough blood, which requires you to switch them out, exposing you to an unsanitary situation.
 Or a tampon agitating the delicate nasal cavity wall, causing more nosebleeds in the future.

-Most doctors are now recommending nasal plugs, such as Nampons™, to treat a nosebleed.
-They expand to put gentle, non-abbrasive pressure on the wound from inside the nose, which slows the bleed.
-They have a hypoallergenic clotting agent used since the 1950s to stop the bleed and they are non-stick, so they can be removed without reopening the bleed.
+Most doctors now recommend nasal plugs, such as Nampons®, to treat nosebleeds.
+They expand to apply gentle, non-abrasive pressure on the wound from inside the nose, slowing the bleeding.
+They have a hypoallergenic clotting agent used since the 1950s to stop the bleed, and they are non-stick, so they can be removed without reopening the bleed.
 They also absorb 10x more blood than the old solutions - meaning less mess and concern.

 -